hdelreal/Automation/README.txt

 Steps for running TestExercises:

-I used Selenium with Python, in which a followed this next rules:
+I used Selenium with Python, in which I followed this next rules:
-    - I create methods to do specific jobs.
+    - I created methods to do specific jobs.
         -TestExercise1.py: Web page is open.
 Web browser is in full screen.
             TO RUN: Uncomment last code line.
-Open a command line in directory in which is this file and type python TestExercise1.py
+Open a command line in directory in which this file is stored and type python TestExercise1.py

         -TestExercise2.py: Uses some functions to add items to shopping cart Also, searches for items to add to shopping cart.
             TO RUN: Uncomment last code line.
-Open a command line in directory in which is this file, comment last line code of the previous Test and type python TestExercise2.py (this test calls TestExercise1 to run)
+Open a command line in directory in which this file is stored, comment last code line of the previous Test and type python TestExercise2.py (this test calls TestExercise1 to run)

         -TestExercise3: Looks at shopping cart and check items are added to it.
 Also takes a screenshot to visualize shopping cart TO RUN: Uncomment last code line.
-Open a command line in directory in which is this file, comment last line code of the previous Tests and type python TestExercise3.py  (this test calls previous TestExercises)
+Open a command line in directory in which this file is stored, comment last code line of the previous Tests and type python TestExercise3.py  (this test calls previous TestExercises)

         -TestExercise4: Deletes an item from shopping cart and takes a screenshot.
             TO RUN: Uncomment last code line.
-Open a command line in directory in which is this file, comment last line code of the previous Tests and type python TestExercise4.py (this test calls previous TestExercises)
+Open a command line in directory in which this file is stored, comment last code line of the previous Tests and type python TestExercise4.py (this test calls previous TestExercises)

 I used methods in python as libraries because if we need to call a specific task